 Another tool to discourage greenfield development is a transfer of development rights (TDR) program.
-TDR programs use zoning to allow owners of land in areas to be preserved (i.e., "sending districts") to sever the development rights from their property and transfer those rights to owners of property located in areas where higher intensity development is encouraged (i.e., "receiving districts").
+Transfer of Development Rights (TDR) programs use zoning to allow owners of land in areas to be preserved (i.e., "sending districts") to sever the development rights from their property and transfer those rights to owners of property located in areas where higher intensity development is encouraged (i.e., "receiving districts").
 Essential components of a TDR program include a designated preservation area (sending zone), a designated growth area (receiving zone), development rights that can be severed from the land, and a procedure for transferring development rights between properties.
-The Cities of Milton and Madison, GA are examples of areas that have implemented TDR programs to discourage greenfield development of valuable farmland, habitat, and environmentally sensitive land while encouraging growth in the areas suitable for denser development.^{61,62}
+The Cities of Milton60 and Madison61, GA are examples of areas that have implemented TDR programs to discourage greenfield development of valuable farmland, habitat, and environmentally sensitive land while encouraging growth in the areas suitable for denser development.